team-spectre/go-uuid/README.md

 finally the MAC address.

-(You could argue that "MAC address then sequence number" makes *slightly* more sense, but it's kind of a wash either way.)
+(You could argue that "MAC address then sequence number" makes *slightly* more sense, but it's kind of a wash either way, and it's fairly rare for two UUIDs generated on two different machines to share the same 100ns clock tick.)

 After we reorder the bytes for SQL, the new UUID anatomy looks like this: